seandunn/JMAP-Client/README.md

   client = JMAP.new(url: "https://jmap.server.example.com", bearer_token: "API-TOKEN-GENERATED-BY-SERVER")

+  # Connecting the server with a valid bearer token will return a Session object.
+  # This can be inspected using the JMAP::Client#session method but most of the
+  # time you should be able to leave the client to take care of it.
+  client.session # => JMAP::Session

   # Making multiple method calls in the same request.
   response = client.request do |request|
     first_30_emails = Email.query(request) do |query|